microbemarsh/custom_shells/README.md

 # fun_shell_scripts
-# I currently use all of these within a SLURM HPC

 This is a collection of shell scripts I produce and use in the analysis of bacterial metagenomic data.
+I currently use all of these within a SLURM HPC.

 * 16S.sh
   This will perform chopper [chopper](https://github.com/wdecoster/chopper/ "chopper") trimming and [emu](https://gitlab.com/treangenlab/emu/ "emu") abundance estimations on gzipped fastq files from ONT nanopore sequence data.
 I generally will use a shell script to perform the seqkit scat step prior to this so I can rename my samples individually.